flaxandteal/dewret/.github/PULL_REQUEST_TEMPLATES/feature.md

 ### Description

-Please describe the new feature you've implemented.
+Please describe and motivate the new feature you've implemented.

 ### Changes Made